 Penalties for Using the Internet or a Computer to Commit a Crime

-To determine the possible penalty, you have to look at the maximum possible prison sentence that could be imposed for the underlying crime.
-For example, if a computer was used to commit a crime that is punishable by up to 5 years in prison, then the maximum penalty for using a computer to facilitate that crime is punishable by up to 10 years.
+To determine the possible penalty, you must look at the maximum possible prison sentence for the underlying crime.
+For example, if someone uses a computer o commit a crime that is punishable by up to 5 years in prison, then the maximum penalty for using a computer to facilitate that crime is punishable by up to 10 years.
 The following is a list of the maximum jail and prison sentences.
 If the underlying crime carries a penalty of —

-- less than 1 year in jail: misdemeanor, then using a computer to commit that crime caries a separate penalty of up to 1 year in jail;
+- less than 1 year in jail: misdemeanor, then using a computer to commit that crime carries a separate penalty of up to 1 year in jail;

 - between 1 and 2 years in jail: felony, a separate penalty of up to 2 years in prison;